How to Sell Online: Your All-In-One Guide to Selling Products Online

 A quick note about your product photos: they need to be good.
 Since people can’t touch or feel your products online like they can in your physical store, your images need to be enticing.
 You don’t have to hire a professional photographer if you’re on a budget.
 But you do need to make more effort than snapping a quick pic with your smartphone.

 Invest in a few studio lights and a white backdrop.
 Lighting makes or breaks your photos.
 Watch for shadows and flares.
 This keeps your photos clean.
 Take photos from multiple angles to provide as much of a view as you can.
 If possible, take some lifestyle shots, putting the product in the hands of those who use it.
 If there are unique details, take photos of all angles, and then create a 3D rotating slideshow for your customers to use.

 When listing your item, you’ll need to describe what you’re selling.
 Use keywords wherever possible to help boost visibility in searches.
 You can choose between an auction listing format and a “buy it now” format.

 Next, choose your shipping options and you’re ready to list. eBay has tools that help you calculate postage, add tracking information, and create and pay for your labels.
 This makes running your eBay store even easier.

+As opposed to Amazon and eBay, Etsy only allows you to sell handmade goods, vintage items, and craft supplies.
 Reselling items you did not make is not allowed on the Etsy platform itself.
 Craft supplies can either be handmade, vintage, or commercial.
-They must have a primary purpose of crafting.
+But they must have the primary purpose of crafting.

-Selling on Etsy is as easy as creating a shop account, listing your products, and promoting your shop.
+Selling on Etsy is as easy as creating a shop account, listing your products, and promoting your store.
 You’ll pay a $0.20 listing fee per item and a 3.5% transaction fee.

 – How to implement buyable Pins